Vaa3D/vaa3d_tools/hackathon/SGuo/imPreProcess/README.md

 imPreProcess is a Vaa3D plugin including a pipeline of image enhancement for single-neuron images.
 The aims is to enhance the neurite signal as well as to suppress the background, with the ultimate goal of high signal-background contrast and better within- and between image homogeneity.

-Please cite the following manuscript for CMO analysis:
+Please cite the following manuscript to use this plugin:

 >  Guo et al. Image enhancement to leverage the 3D morphological reconstruction of single-cell neurons.
 Bioinformatics.